Research-Based

 Probiotics

-The microbes in our digestive system consist of bacteria, fungi, and other microorganisms known as probiotics.
-In a healthy person, probiotics would exert positive functions such as aiding in metabolism and protecting us from pathogenic organisms.
+The microbes in our digestive system include bacteria, fungi, and other microorganisms collectively known as probiotics.
+In healthy individuals, probiotics perform beneficial functions such as supporting metabolism and defending against pathogenic organisms.

-Evidence shows probiotics can potentially help to prevent and/or treat certain conditions, including bowel disorders, such as diarrhea (antibiotic-associated and infectious), irritable bowel syndrome, inflammatory bowel disease, lactose intolerance, allergy symptoms, immunity, hepatic encephalopathy, and even dry mouth [1, 2].
+Research demonstrates that probiotics may help prevent and treat various conditions, including bowel disorders like diarrhea (both antibiotic-associated and infectious), irritable bowel syndrome, inflammatory bowel disease, lactose intolerance, allergic reactions, immune dysfunction, hepatic encephalopathy, and even dry mouth [1, 2].

-With a wide spectrum of potential health benefits, probiotics are still being extensively studied for their use in human health.
-Despite significant evidence in their favor, probiotics remain controversial due to the limited research available on their mechanism of action.
-With a vast variety of different strains that all appear to function differently in the gut, further research is needed to fully understand their role and how we can best utilize them for health purposes [2].
+Despite their broad spectrum of potential health benefits, probiotics remain under extensive study.
+While significant evidence supports their use, probiotics remain somewhat controversial due to limited research on their mechanisms of action.
+Given the vast variety of strains that appear to function differently in the gut, additional research is essential to fully understand their role and optimize their use for health purposes [2].

 Probiotic-Rich Foods